 Not yet rated Add your review

-Tzero enriches even modest systems with power and natural bass, bringing the quality and full REL connectivity suite, long throw drivers and powerful, reliable amplifiers to a new lower price point and dimension.
+Tzero enriches even modest systems with power & natural bass, bringing the quality & full REL connectivity suite, long throw drivers & powerful, reliable amplifiers to a new lower price point & dimension.
+Free shipping to Continental US only!

 For years, REL lovers have been asking for a smaller woofer for their smaller systems and small rooms; a no-compromise REL design with REL sonic qualities in a more compact package.
 The T-Zero is the woofer we’ve all been waiting for: measuring just over nine cubic inches, the T-Zero is a full-performance REL in a tiny cabinet, with all the features and sound quality expected of a REL Sub-Bass system.